trizin/NFT-Marketplace-on-Avalanche/README.md

         this.signer
       );

-      this._nft = new ethers.Contract( // We will use this to interact with the NFT NFT_ADDRESS,
+      this._nft = new ethers.Contract( // We will use this to interact with the NFT contract NFT_ADDRESS,
         NFTArtifact.abi,
         this.signer